 Please check with your carrier or with the foreign Embassy of the country you are visiting if you have six or fewer months remaining on your passport as you may be denied entry with fewer than six months of validity.
 For additional information, please visit https://travel.state.gov/content/passports/en/country.html.

-If you are planning to travel with 72 hours or less and need immediate assistance with your U.S. passport, my office can help.
-Please complete and return a Privacy Release to my office by fax at (301) 545-1512 or by email at email@example.com.
+If you have submitted your passport application and need to find out its status, my office can help.
+Please complete, sign, and return a Privacy Release to my office by fax at (301) 545-1512 or by email at email@example.com.
 Please call my office at (301) 545-1500 to verify that your form was received and to speak with a staff member regarding the details of your passport needs.